 ESLI 096 Issues for Debate and Discussion (0 credits)

 This listening/speaking course is for high intermediate and advanced-level students.
 Students continue to build confidence in speaking by participating in class discussions and debates and by making individual oral presentations.
 Students learn conversational strategies such as agreeing and disagreeing, interrupting and asking for clarification.
-Students listen to tapes and videos in both formal and informal English.
-Topics of discussion typically include environmental issues, gun control, abortion, AIDS, homelessness and sexual harassment.
+Students listen to both formal and informal English.
+Topics of discussion typically include current events and controversial issues.